 If it doesn’t feel like fall where you are, these Apple Oatmeal Muffins will help.
 I promise.
 Once these muffins start baking, the house will smell like fall.
 The heartwarming aroma will give you all the fall feels.

 Enjoy these for breakfast tomorrow.
-Smear a muffin with a little nut butter or eat it plain.
+Smear a muffin with a little nut butter, peach jam, or eat it plain.

 - 1 cup old fashioned oats